FileFighter/filefighter.github.io/wiki/usecases/editProfile.md

 # 4. Preconditions
 1. The user has visited the frontend.
 2. The user has logged in successfully.
-3. The users navigates to the 'profile' page and clicks on the edit button.
+3. The user navigates to the 'profile' page and clicks on the edit button.

 # 5. Postconditions
 The updated information are stored in the database and updated in the frontend.